kovidgoyal/calibre/src/calibre/manual/faq.rst

 What devices does |app| support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At the moment |app| has full support for the SONY PRS 300/500/505/600/700, Barnes & Noble Nook, Cybook Gen 3/Opus, Amazon Kindle 1/2/DX, Netronix EB600, Ectaco Jetbook, BeBook/BeBook Mini, Irex Illiad/DR1000, Foxit eSlick, PocketBook 360, Android phones and the iPhone.
+At the moment |app| has full support for the SONY PRS 300/500/505/600/700, Barnes & Noble Nook, Cybook Gen 3/Opus, Amazon Kindle 1/2/DX, Netronix EB600, Ectaco Jetbook, BeBook/BeBook Mini, Irex Illiad/DR1000, Foxit eSlick, PocketBook 360, Italica, various Android phones and the iPhone.
 In addition, using the :guilabel:`Save to disk` function you can use it with any ebook reader that exports itself as a USB disk.

 How can I help get my device supported in |app|?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~